GoogleCloudPlatform/monitoring-dashboard-samples/alerts/memcached-gke/README.md

 If the number of connections reaches 0, there are no applications connected to Memcached, which may indicate a network issue between your application and Memcached.

-### Creating notification Channels and User Labels
+### Creating Notification Channels and User Labels

-Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.
+It is strongly recommended to add notification channels and user labels to the alert policies.
+The notification channel will set the notification destination if the alert policy is triggered.
+User labels are used for categorization, and can be used to indicate the severity level.

 ### User Labels